twbs/bootstrap/site/content/docs/5.2/getting-started/javascript.md

 Our dropdowns, popovers and tooltips also depend on [Popper](https://popper.js.org/).

-## Still want to use jQuery?
-It's possible!

-Bootstrap 5 is designed to be used without jQuery, but it's still possible to use our components with jQuery. **If Bootstrap detects `jQuery` in the `window` object** it'll add all of our components in jQuery's plugin system; this means you'll be able to do `$('[data-bs-toggle="tooltip"]').tooltip()` to enable tooltips.
-The same goes for our other components.

 ## Data attributes

 Nearly all Bootstrap plugins can be enabled and configured through HTML alone with data attributes (our preferred way of using JavaScript functionality).
 Be sure to **only use one set of data attributes on a single element** (e.g., you cannot trigger a tooltip and modal from the same button.)

+Make sure to change the case type of the option name from camelCase to kebab-case when passing the options via data attributes.
+For example, use `data-bs-custom-class="beautifier"` instead of `data-bs-customClass="beautifier"`.

+As of Bootstrap 5.2.0, all components support an **experimental** reserved data attribute `data-bs-config` that can house simple component configuration as a JSON string.
+When an element has `data-bs-config='{"delay":0, "title":123}'` and `data-bs-title="456"` attributes, the final `title` value will be `456` and the separate data attributes will override values given on `data-bs-config`.
+In addition, existing data attributes are able to house JSON values like `data-bs-delay='{"show":0,"hide":150}'`.

 {{< callout warning >}}
 ## Selectors

-Currently to query DOM elements we use the native methods `querySelector` and `querySelectorAll` for performance reasons, so you have to use [valid selectors](https://www.w3.org/TR/CSS21/syndata.html#value-def-identifier).
+Currently, to query DOM elements we use the native methods `querySelector` and `querySelectorAll` for performance reasons, so you have to use [valid selectors](https://www.w3.org/TR/CSS21/syndata.html#value-def-identifier).
 If you use special selectors, for example: `collapse:Example` be sure to escape them.
 {{< /callout >}}